cihatozkan/spacedvault-privacy/README.md

-SpacedVault Privacy Policy
+# SpacedVault Privacy Policy

+**Last updated: September 4, 2025**

+## Data Collection
+SpacedVault does not collect any personal information or user data.

+## Data Storage
-Data Storage: All data is stored locally on your device.
+All your learning cards, progress, and settings are stored locally on your device.
+No data is transmitted to external servers.

-Data Collection: We do not collect any personal information.
-Internet: The app works completely offline.
-Contact: cihatozkan@outlook.com
+## Internet Usage
+SpacedVault works completely offline and does not require an internet connection.

+## Changes
+Any updates to this policy will be reflected in app updates.

+## Contact
+For questions about this privacy policy, contact: cihatozkan@outlook.com